Steve Marschner, email@example.com

 Assignments that are handed in under option 2 will not be graded carefully and may be returned very late.
 That option is just intended to give you a chance to reduce the effect of zeros averaged into your grade.

-For the programming assignments you are welcome to implement extra features.
-Don't expect large numbers of extra credit points—the idea is just to encourage you to have fun exploring the material in more depth.
+For the programming exercises you are welcome to implement extra features for extra credit.
+Don't expect large numbers of points—the idea is just to encourage you to have fun exploring the material in more depth.

 Some ground rules: